EV Charger Installation Guide: How to Install an Electric Vehicle Charger

 Level 2 chargers are faster than Level 1 chargers and can be installed at home or in public locations.
 They typically provide 10-60 miles of range per hour of charging, depending on the vehicle.

 Level 3 chargers, also known as DC fast chargers, are the fastest and can provide up to 80% charge in as little as 30 minutes, making them ideal for use on long trips.
-They are typically found in public locations such as rest areas or shopping centers with multiple electric vehicle charging stations.
+These electric car charging stations are typically found in public locations such as rest areas or shopping centers with multiple charging stations.

 Steps to Install an EV Charger